24 HOUR WORLDS

 The IAU conducts a biannual 24 Hour World Championships event.
 World 24 Hour Championships events have been undertaken since 2001 (San Giovanni Lupototo, Italy) and until about 2012 it was anticipated that Championships would occur annually.
 After some difficulties and the need to cancel the 2011 World Championship event (Brugg, Switzerland), the IAU decided to focus on a biannual approach alternating years with World 100km Championships.

-AURA will continue to select teams to represent Australia at future 24 Hour World Championships.
-AURA has a desire to send both a large team (6 men and 6 women) and team with strong qualifiers.
+AUTRA will continue to select teams to represent Australia at future 24 Hour World Championships.
+AUTRA has a desire to send both a large team (up to 6 men and 6 women) and a team with strong qualifiers.
 Details of future championships and the selection process will be available from this page via document links below.

 To be considered for selection in general, a qualifying standard must be met.
 Standards may vary for each event.
 Historically, the primary standard has been 240 km for men and 220 km for women.
 Athletes who have achieved performances in the range of 220km for men and 200km for women are encouraged to apply.
 Selection is at the discretion of the Selection Committee and the final decision lies with the Executive Committee.

-The next World Championships will be held in Chinese Taipei on the 2nd & 3rd December, 2023.
+The next World Championships will be held in Albi, France on the 18th & 19th October, 2025.

 DOCUMENTATION